Best Buy Co. Inc. (BBY) Shares Down Despite Recent Market Volatility

 Best Buy Co.
-Inc. (NYSE: BBY)’s stock price has decreased by -0.47 compared to its previous closing price of 77.09. however, the company has experienced a -2.39% decrease in its stock price over the last five trading days.
+Inc. (NYSE: BBY)’s stock price has decreased by -2.35 compared to its previous closing price of 77.77.
+Nevertheless, the company has seen a gain of 0.52% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/02/23 that Macy’s, Best Buy Sales Decline, Reflecting Shopper Pullback

 Is It Worth Investing in Best Buy Co.
 Inc. (NYSE: BBY) Right Now?

-The price-to-earnings ratio for Best Buy Co.
-Inc. (NYSE: BBY) is above average at 12.17x.
-The 36-month beta value for BBY is also noteworthy at 1.54.
+Best Buy Co.
+Inc. (NYSE: BBY) has a price-to-earnings ratio of 12.05x that is above its average ratio.
+Additionally, the 36-month beta value for BBY is 1.54.
 There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 21 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price estimated by analysts for BBY is $82.38, which is $6.36 above than the current price.
-The public float for BBY is 200.83M, and at present, short sellers hold a 5.84% of that float.
-The average trading volume of BBY on March 20, 2023 was 2.23M shares.
+The average price predicted by analysts for BBY is $82.38, which is $7.15 above the current price.
+The public float for BBY is 200.83M and currently, short sellers hold a 5.84% ratio of that float.
+The average trading volume of BBY on March 23, 2023 was 2.36M shares.

 BBY’s Market Performance

-BBY’s stock has seen a -2.39% decrease for the week, with a -13.74% drop in the past month and a -5.06% fall in the past quarter.
-The volatility ratio for the week is 3.11%, and the volatility levels for the past 30 days are at 2.77% for Best Buy Co.
-Inc. The simple moving average for the last 20 days is -5.69% for BBY stock, with a simple moving average of 0.51% for the last 200 days.
+The stock of Best Buy Co.
+Inc. (BBY) has seen a 0.52% increase in the past week, with a -8.65% drop in the past month, and a -4.84% fall in the past quarter.
+The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 2.81% for BBY.
+The simple moving average for the last 20 days is -5.17% for BBY stock, with a simple moving average of -0.46% for the last 200 days.

 Analysts’ Opinion of BBY